Anthropic’s Transparency Hub

 Software Integration GuidanceSee our Developer Documentation

-ModalitiesClaude Haiku 4.5 can understand both text (including voice dictation) and image inputs, engaging in conversation, analysis, coding, and creative tasks.
+ModalitiesClaude Sonnet 4.6 can understand both text (including voice dictation) and image inputs, engaging in conversation, analysis, coding, and creative tasks.
 Claude can output text, including text-based artifacts, diagrams, and audio via text-to-speech.

-Knowledge Cutoff DateClaude Haiku 4.5 has a knowledge cutoff date of February 2025.
-This means the models’ knowledge base is most extensive and reliable on information and events up to February 2025.
+Knowledge Cutoff DateClaude Sonnet 4.6 has a knowledge cutoff date of May 2025.
+This means the models’ knowledge base is most extensive and reliable on information and events up to May 2025.

 Software and Hardware Used in DevelopmentCloud computing resources from Amazon Web Services and Google Cloud Platform, supported by development frameworks including PyTorch, JAX, and Triton.

-Training DataClaude Haiku 4.5 was trained on a proprietary mix of publicly available information on the Internet as of February 2025, non-public data from third parties, data provided by data-labeling services and paid contractors, data from Claude users who have opted in to have their data used for training, and data we generated internally at Anthropic.
+Training DataClaude Sonnet 4.6 was trained on a proprietary mix of publicly available information on the Internet as of May 2025, as well as non-public data from third parties, data provided by data-labeling services and paid contractors, data from Claude users who have opted in to have their data used for training, and data we generated internally at Anthropic.

-Testing Methods and ResultsBased on our assessments of the model’s demonstrated capabilities, we have deployed Claude Haiku 4.5 under the ASL-2 Standard as described in our Responsible Scaling Policy.
+Testing Methods and ResultsBased on our assessments, we have decided to deploy Claude Sonnet 4.6 under the ASL-3 Standard.
 See below for select safety evaluation summaries.

-The following are summaries of key safety evaluations from our Claude Haiku 4.5 system card.
+The following are summaries of key safety evaluations from our Claude Sonnet 4.6 system card.
 Additional evaluations were conducted as part of our safety process; for our complete publicly reported evaluation results, please refer to the full system card.

 RSP Evaluations